 I graduated in 2011 with degrees in French and Psychology from the College of the Holy Cross in Worcester, MA.
 This is also where I began tutoring as part of a volunteer tutoring program at a local elementary school.
 I loved working one-on-one with the children, teaching them Reading, Spelling, or Math and watching their improvement week by week.
 But most of all, I loved seeing what a difference it makes to form a personal connection with each student, and this is why I have continued tutoring over the past several years.
 My passion for language has also combined perfectly with my passion for tutoring.
 When I studied abroad in Dijon, France, I taught English at a French preschool and also led English conversation classes with international students at my university.
 I also spent a year teaching English to students at a high school in France.
 Since then, I have had extensive experience tutoring French, most recently with private sessions in my Connecticut hometown.

-College of the Holy Cross - BA, French, Psychology
+Undergraduate Degree: College of the Holy Cross - Bachelor in Arts, French, Psychology

 SAT Math: 730